What is a database?

 How do I get help with databases?

 Most databases have "help" buttons that will provide search assistance.
-When in doubt, come to the Hewes Library Reference Desk and a librarian will be pleased to help you in person!
+When in doubt, come to the Hewes Library Research Desk and a librarian will be pleased to help you in person!

 All of the databases provided by Hewes Library can be accessed off-campus!